ChloeThompson97/Frontend-Bootcamp/README.md

 # Frontend-Bootcamp
-A mock up of a Frontend Bootcamp using Bootstrap. test
+A demonstration website for a front-end bootcamp.
+Developed using HTML5, CSS3, Bootstrap 5 and Javascript.

 ## Authors & contributors
 Chloe Thompson